jg-digital-media/jgdm_wordpress_theme/readme.md

 ## Setup:
 [Back to Top](#sections)

-1. Make sure your WordPress theme has the following minimum files
+1. Make sure your WordPress theme has as a minimum, the following files.

   + `index.php`
   + `functions.php`